-Each KCTCS college is separately accredited, mostly by the Commission on Colleges, Southern Association of Colleges and Schools (SACS).
+Each KCTCS college is separately accredited, mostly by The Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
 Certain technical programs are also accredited by their respective professional associations and/or licensing agencies.

 The Kentucky Community and Technical College System (KCTCS) is committed to creating and sustaining an environment of all-inclusive diversity where each individual is valued, respected and supported, and is recognized on the basis of personal achievement, merit, and contribution.
 (Adopted by KCTCS Presidents Leadership Team, 2006)

 PART II: JEFFERSON COMMUNITY & TECHNICAL COLLEGE